-Les: What inspired you to become a chef?
+Les: Who or what inspired you to become a Chef?

-Les: What are 5 kitchen tools you can’t live without?
+Les: What is your favorite kitchen tool you can’t live without?

 Chef Ruben: My crew, they are my tool of success.